bhagyashriyogeshpatil/TinySwimmers/README.md

 ### Manual Testing User Stories

 I used dev tools in chrome to test the responsiveness of the site.

   Expectation: As a user, I want to know what the website is about.
     Result: As a user, I understand that this is the website for a swimming course offering courses for infants and toddlers.

   Expectation: As a user, I want to ensure that the homepage loads properly and displays relevant content.
     Result: Upon visiting the Tiny Swimmers website, the homepage loads smoothly, presenting relevant information, such as course offerings, why choose them, instructors and contact.
 I visited website with a welcoming homepage that captures my attention and provides key information about the website.

   Expectation: As a user, I want a clear and intuitive navigation menu so that I can easily browse different sections of the website.
     Result: As a user, I can easily navigate to home, course and Register page of website from navigation menu.
 Logo on each page navigates to Home page.

   Expectation: As a user, I hope to find a dedicated section on the website that outlines the different courses offered for infants and toddlers, including details such as age requirements, skill level, schedule and price.
     Result: As a user, I found Courses page which provides information about description, age requirements, skill level, schedule and price

   Expectation: As a user, I want to ensure that the course registration button functions correctly and redirects me to the registration page.
     Result: As a user, I see that I can click the Register Now button on Home Page and Courses Page.
 Also able to fill the form to start swimming journey for little one.

   Expectation:  As a user, I want to fill out the registration form for my child accurately and submit it.
     Result: As a user, I can easily provide my contact information, select course and also able to provide any special request.
 Also, I can submit the form.

   Expectation: As a user, I want to check out the company social media profiles.
     Result: As a user, I see that social link icons open relevant websites in a new tab when clicked.

   Expectation: As a user, I want to ensure that the registration form validates inputs correctly (e.g., email format, required fields).
     Result: I validate user inputs, including email format and required fields, ensuring error-free registration process

 ### Validator Testing
 #### HTML Validator

 - Each html file was validated using [W3C validator](https://validator.w3.org/#validate_by_input).
 - Initially, there were warning regarding  HTML headings structure and info about trailing slash on void elements.
 In the hero section, I adjusted the heading tags from h1 to h2.
 I removed the slashes from void elements across all three HTML files to ensure cleaner validation reports.

+##### First HTML Validation Report of Home page
 ![First HTML Validation Report of Home page](assets/images/readme-images/html-validation-first.png)

+##### After changes, HTML Validation Report of Home page
 ![After changes, HTML Validation Report of Home page](assets/images/readme-images/HTML-validation-Homepage-final.png)

+##### HTML Validation Report of courses page
 ![HTML Validation Report of courses page](assets/images/readme-images/HTML-validation-courses-page.png)

+##### HTML Validation Report of Register page
 ![HTML Validation Report of Register page](assets/images/readme-images/HTML-validation-register-page.png)

 #### CSS Validator

 - The CSS file was validated using [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/) W3 Jigsaw CSS validator</a>.
 There were no errors.
+##### CSS Validation Report
 - ![CSS Validation Report](assets/images/readme-images/CSS-validation.png)

 #### Lighthouse